 Editor's note: This is the first of a four-part series examining the dark side of Facebook.
-Part two comes tomorrow.
+Read Part 2 here.
+Read Part 3 here.
+And Part 4 here.
 Media wishing to interview WND's Chelsea Schilling about this series, please contact us here.

 (EXPLICIT CONTENT: This report contains graphic details of sexual abuse of children as it has appeared in numerous locations on Facebook.
 WND immediately reported images of child pornography and child sexual abuse to the FBI.
 Censored screenshots published are among the mildest of those found.)

 She's a tiny brunette with brown eyes, barely 10, and she's naked – posing for the man who raped her and traded her photo like currency with thousands of insatiable predators on Facebook.

 The girl doesn't smile, because she knows what comes next.
 Her abuser will share photos and earn bragging rights from thousands of others just like him who will exchange their own titillating snapshots – often images uploaded from cell phones – of boys and girls they molest.

 She's beautiful.
 In fact, she could be your own daughter, or little sister.
 Her little curls dangle over her youthful skin.
 Her bare body is clearly underdeveloped.
 But she has become a tool for sex, an X-rated trading card, a means to arouse the world's sexual deviants.

 There are many more young girls and boys like her – not in some sleazy magazine from the back of an adult bookshop, not from some homemade videos in the red light district, not in the back alleys of Bangladesh, but on the pages of one of the most successful new Internet companies in the world.